High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Introduction

 Electron scattering is a powerful tool for studying the structure of the proton.
 The electron is a point-like particle with no internal structure, making it a clean probe of the target structure.
 The incident electron scatters from the target proton by exchanging a virtual photon, and the electron-photon scattering vertex is well understood within the theory of QED.

-In elastic scattering from the proton, the deviation of the scattering from the point-particle cross section allows for the extraction of the proton charge and magnetic form factors.
-These form factors encode the spatial structure of the charge and magnetization distribution of the proton, making it the most direct probe of the spatial structure of quarks in the proton~\cite{kelly02, miller03, venkat11}.
+The electron scattering cross section for elastic scattering from a point-like spin-1/2 particle is well known.
+The finite size of the proton, associated with the spatial charge and magnetization distributions, modifies the point-particle scattering cross section measured in elastic electron-proton scattering experiments.
+This allows for the extraction of the nucleon elastic charge and magnetic form factors~\cite{sachs62, kelly02, miller03, venkat11}.
 At large momentum transfer, the unpolarized cross section has limited sensitivity to the charge form factor, and advances in measurements utilizing polarization degrees of freedom allowed for improved extractions of $\gegm$.
 However, these polarization measurements were at odds with previous extractions from unpolarized scattering, making precise comparisons of the two techniques important for a detailed examination of this discrepancy.

-\section{Elastic e-p Scattering}
+\subsection{Elastic e-p Scattering}

 In the Born (single-photon exchange) approximation, the unpolarized cross section for electron-proton elastic scattering as a function of four-momentum transfer squared ($-Q^2$) and scattering angle ($\theta_e$) is